 What is Fastpacking?

-- ultralight backpacking with the goal of having a higher intensity adventure, while covering more ground and consequently, getting to see more of the great outdoors.
+- ultralight backpacking with the goal of having a higher intensity adventure than regular backpacking, where you’re carrying less weight and covering more ground and consequently, getting to see more of the great outdoors.

-- trail running over long days and a night or more, with the benefits of being able to go further, and truly immerse yourself in the wild, for more than just a day if you want to camp out overnight.
+- trail running over long days and a night or more, which provides the benefit of being able to trail run further and truly immerse yourself in the wild, for more than just a day, if you want to camp out overnight.

 Why Might I Want To Go Fastpacking?